Open to the public free of charge!

 Location: Located at the main gate to NASA's Ames Research Center at Moffett Field, California.
 15 minutes northwest of San Jose, California, just off U.S. 101 at the "Moffett Blvd / NASA Parkway" exit.

 Hours: Tuesday - Friday 10 a.m. - 4 p.m. and Saturday-Sunday noon - 4 p.m.
 We are closed Mondays and federal holidays.
+The Visitor Center will be closed August 1st and 2nd, 2014.

 Contact (Visitor Center): (650) 604-6497